gkhaburzaniya/pyscript-docs/docs/faq.md

 trade-off.
 But it's important to note this detachment.

-If you're simply passing data around, `pyscript.ffi.to_js` will fulfil your requirements in a simple and idiomatic manner.
+If you're simply passing data around, `pyscript.ffi.to_js` will fulfil your requirements in an idiomatic manner.